aclark-buildouts/Debian-Deploy-Plone/README.txt

     $ bin/buildout
     $ bin/fab -H <host> deploy

-But seriously, I created this deployment package for me.
+But seriously, I created this deployment package for myself.
 If you find it useful, please feel free to use it; edit or remove the id_rsa.pub file first.

 Issues